typesupply/lasermeasure/source/documentation/index.md

 # Laser Measure

-- turn caps lock on to activate
-- hold command to enter segment mode
-- hold command + option to enter handle mode
-- in regular mode:
-    - hold control to ignore components
-    - hold option to use glyph.bounds
-      instead of metrics for edge measurements
+Press `m` to activate.
+Hover over a handle or segment to get the length and width.
+Hover between two points to get the length and width between them.
+Hover anywhere else to get a length and width measurement of the nearest outlines or left/right and top/bottom metrics.
+Hold option to measure the edge of the glyph's bounds instead of the metrics.

 ## To Do
+- is ignore components necessary?
-- are the key commands for segment/handle measurement too cumbersome in practice?
+- is the key too far from the modifiers in practice?
 - need smarter fallbacks when mousing outside of the standard glyph rect
-- option for measuring between the closest on curve points. this will be tricky if the points are not 90° from each other. but this will be useful in italics.
+- should the value used in `selector.segmentStrokeHitByPoint_` vary with the zoom level?
+- anchor to outline measurements
+- use italic angle for vertical ray?
 - prefs:
   - color